RaulMrSouza/Unity-Crafting-System/README.md

 The project purpose is to be simplistic and easy to be expanded.
 In other words, easy to add more resources, tools and craftable items.

-It is not require to know scripting to use and expand this asset.
+It is not required to know scripting to use and expand this asset.

 The Demo scene is a good way to see how it works